 This recipe isn’t too hot but it does include one green chili in the recipe.
 You can add more or less to your taste if you want, but samosas are traditionally not served too spicy.

-- 2 cups cauliflower, cut into fairly small pieces
+- 2 cups cauliflower, or potatoes, cut into fairly small pieces

 - 1 cup peas